joysticktv/joysticktv.github.io/live_streaming.md

 * File must me .png or .jpg
 * Must be under 15MB in size.
 * ID must be valid and not expired.
+* Passports should have the inside taken for the "Front", and outside for "Back".

 ## Required Software